 An examination of the family as a social institution in U.S. society.
-Topics
+Topics include the family's historical development and changing structure, child rearing practices, and marriage and divorce.
+Prerequisite: EN-060 and SO-201

 SO-217: Hum Behavior in Soc.
 Env.
 I